-Despite the greater HI emission-line sensitivity of some recent observations of nearby spirals compared to those presented here (e.g. Fraternali et al. 2002; Oosterloo, Fraternali, & Sancisi 2007), we find that the disk of NGC 6503 extends to a similar limiting column density (Fig. 8).
-In the images of Fraternali et al. (2002), the disk of NGC 2403 truncates at $\sim 2 \times 10^{19} \, \mathrm{cm}^{-2}$ (see their fig. 6), and the lowest contour in the Oosterloo, Fraternali, & Sancisi (2007) map of NGC 891 is at $1.0 \times 10^{19} \,\mathrm{cm}^{-2}$ (see their fig. 1; they do not discuss an actual examination of the spectra at such points).
-We trace the HI disk in NGC 6503 out to $1.8 \times 10^{19} \, \text{cm}^{-2}$ (22.6 kpc).
-But the absence of absorption towards the guasar 1748+700 yields an upper limit of $5 \times 10^{17} \, \text{cm}^{-2}$ for the column density of cold HI gas along a line of sight which should intersect the disk at 29 kpc (Fig. 7).
-Our results therefore support the remark by Oosterloo, Fraternali, & Sancisi (2007) that significant improvements in sensitivity have not increased the observed radial size of HI disks.
+Despite the greater H I emission-line sensitivity of some recent observations of nearby spirals compared to those presented here (e.g., Fraternali et al. 2002; Oosterloo et al. 2007), we find that the disk of NGC 6503 extends to a similar limiting column density (Figure 8).
+In the images of Fraternali et al. (2002), the disk of NGC 2403 truncates at $\sim 2 \times 10^{19} \, \mathrm{cm}^{-2}$ (see their Figure 6), and the lowest contour in the Oosterloo et al. (2007) map of NGC 891 is at $1.0 \times 10^{19}$ cm-2 (see their Figure 1; they do not discuss an actual examination of the spectra at such points).
+We trace the H I disk in NGC 6503 out to $1.8 \times 10^{19} \, \text{cm}^{-2}$ (22.6 kpc).
+But the absence of absorption toward the quasar 1748+700 yields an upper limit of $5 \times 10^{17}$ cm-2 for the column density of cold H I gas along a line of sight which should intersect the disk at 29 kpc (Figure 7).
+Our results therefore support the remark by Oosterloo et al. (2007) that significant improvements in sensitivity have not increased the observed radial size of H I disks.
 Perhaps we are observing the cutoff suggested by Silk & Sunyaev (1976) due to ionization by an intergalactic UV radiation field.

-While disks do not "grow" radially when observed at higher sensitivity, nearly all exhibit extra-planar HI at lower velocities than those in the plane of the disk (see Section 1 for references).
-Our images, when smoothed to achieve greater sensitivity, are no exception (Fig. 15).
-We model the vertical extent and kinematics of this extraplanar HI, and find that the channel maps and position-velocity images of NGC 6503 are best described by 2-component models with a thin disk and a low column density, lagging thick disk that is truncated at the optical radius.
-We estimate that 2-component models with combinations of thin:thick layer column density ratios between 4:1 and 6:1, velocity lags between $20\,\mathrm{km\,s^{-1}}$ and $40\,\mathrm{km\,s^{-1}}$, and thick layer FHWM between 3 kpc and 5 kpc could reproduce the data.
-However, the thin:thick column density ratio beyond the optical radius must be $\gtrsim 10:1$ for consistency with our images.
+While disks do not "grow" radially when observed at higher sensitivity, nearly all exhibit extraplanar H I at lower velocities than those in the plane of the disk (see Section 1 for references).
+Our images, when smoothed to achieve greater sensitivity, are no exception (Figure 15).
+We model the vertical extent and kinematics of this extraplanar H I, and find that the channel maps and position-velocity images of NGC 6503 are best described by two-component models with a thin disk and a low column-density, lagging thick disk that is truncated at the optical radius.
+We estimate that two-component models with combinations of thin:thick layer column-density ratios between 4:1 and 6:1, velocity lags between 20 km s-1 and 40 km s-1, and thick layer FHWM between 3 kpc and 5 kpc could reproduce the data.
+However, the thin:thick column-density ratio beyond the optical radius must be $\gtrsim 10:1$ for consistency with our images.

-There is therefore a clear correlation between the presence of extra-planar gas in NGC 6503 and its stellar disk.
-This morphology is hard to reconcile with models in which accreting gas forms the thick HI disk (Barnabè et al. 2006; Kaufmann et al. 2006).
-NGC 6503 therefore provides clear evidence for a galactic fountain origin for most of the extra-planar gas in nearby galaxies, as suggested by the models of NGC 2403 and NGC 891 by Fraternali & Binney (2008).
-If 10-20\% of the extraplanar gas does stem from accretion as suggested by Fraternali & Binney (2008), it may be possible to detect its interaction with the thin disk bevond the optical radius of NGC 6503.
-Considering our limits on the column density ratio between the thick and thin layers, observations with 2-3 times the sensitivity of those presented here would be needed to detect this phenomenon.
-Such sensitive observations would also allow for a detailed search of High Velocity Cloud analogs in a galaxy with a modest star formation rate, which may shed some insight into their origin as well.
+There is therefore a clear correlation between the presence of extraplanar gas in NGC 6503 and its stellar disk.
+This morphology is hard to reconcile with models in which accreting gas forms the thick H I disk (Barnabè et al. 2006; Kaufmann et al. 2006).
+NGC 6503 therefore provides clear evidence for a galactic fountain origin for most of the extraplanar gas in nearby galaxies, as suggested by the models of NGC 2403 and NGC 891 by Fraternali & Binney (2008).
+If 10%-20% of the extraplanar gas does stem from accretion as suggested by Fraternali & Binney (2008), it may be possible to detect its interaction with the thin disk beyond the optical radius of NGC 6503.
+Considering our limits on the column-density ratio between the thick and thin layers, observations with 2-3 times the sensitivity of those presented here would be needed to detect this phenomenon.
+Such sensitive observations would also allow for a detailed search of High-Velocity Cloud analogs in a galaxy with a modest star formation rate, which may shed some insight into their origin as well.